 Shingles is caused by the Varicella zoster virus, which is the same virus that causes chickenpox.

-Shingles happens in children and adults who’ve previously had chickenpox.
+Shingles can happen in children who’ve previously had chickenpox.
 After an episode of chickenpox, the Varicella zoster virus ‘sleeps’ in the nerve cells.
-Different things can make the virus flare up, but we don’t know what these things are.
+The virus can ‘wake up’ and cause shingles in children who:

 Shingles rarely affects children under three years of age.

-- the rash is on your child’s face or in his eye
+- the rash is on your child’s face or around her eye

 - you’re not sure whether the rash is shingles

-- your child suffers from a chronic illness, or is taking immunosuppressive medication
+- your child gets the rash and suffers from a chronic illness or is taking medications that affect her immune system

 - the rash doesn’t clear up in 10-14 days

-- the rash looks infected, or your child has a fever or is otherwise unwell.
+- your child has a fever or is unwell.

 Paracetamol might help relieve mild pain.
 Avoid applying creams or lotions to the rash.
-If your child has scratched the rash and broken the skin, apply antiseptic to prevent infection to the area.
+If your child has scratched the rash and broken the skin, make sure to wash the area well.

 Prevention of shingles

-As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against the Varicella zoster virus at 18 months old (if your child hasn’t had a Varicella infection) or in year 7 of secondary school (if he hasn’t had a Varicella immunisation or infection).
+As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against the Varicella zoster virus at 18 months old (if your child hasn’t had chickenpox) or in year 7 of secondary school (if she hasn’t had a chickenpox immunisation or infection).